Trauma and healing in the body

-On Wednesday evenings through the fall of 2020 I’ll also continue to offer free online yoga sessions for stress relief, trauma resilience, and general mental well-being.
+On Wednesday evenings through the winter and spring of 2021 I’ll also continue to offer free online yoga sessions for stress relief, trauma resilience, and general mental well-being.
 They are based in the practices of TCTSY, and whether or not you have trauma, you’re welcome to join me if you’d like to give them a try.
-If you have the free Zoom app you can access them through this link: https://us02web.zoom.us/j/88280449664?pwd=QWJuUHBicmVoN2lzekcvbjRQWmlNUT09
+If you have the Zoom app you can access them through this link: https://us02web.zoom.us/j/88280449664?pwd=QWJuUHBicmVoN2lzekcvbjRQWmlNUT09

 Wishing you all the best in creating more connection, affection, well being and freedom, in your life and in the world.

 A Trauma Healing Resource List

 Trauma and Recovery: The aftermath of violence—from domestic abuse to political terrorism, Judith Herman, M.D.